substantial/rspec-spy/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile in the `:test` group

     gem 'rspec-spy'